-An incongruous mix of glitzy casinos and quiet shady lanes; splashy megaresorts and tiny settlements that recall a distant simpler age; land development unrivaled elsewhere in the Bahamas, and vast stretches of untrammeled territory.
+An incongruous mix of glitzy casinos and quiet shady lanes, splashy megaresorts and tiny settlements that recall a distant simpler age, land development unrivaled elsewhere in the Bahamas, and vast stretches of untrammeled territory.
 This is New Providence Island, a grab-bag destination.
-The island, home to two-thirds of all Bahamians, provides fast-paced living, nightlife that goes on until
+The island, home to two-thirds of all Bahamians, provides fast-paced living, nightlife that goes on until dawn,

-Nassau is the nation's capital and transportation hub, as well as the banking and commercial center.
-The fortuitous combination of tourist-friendly enterprise, tropical weather, and island flavor with a European overlay has not gone unnoticed: each year nearly 2 million cruise-ship passengers arrive at Nassau's Prince George Wharf.
+Nassau is the nation's capital and transportation hub, as well as its banking and commercial center.
+The fortuitous combination of tourist-friendly enterprise, tropical weather, and island flavor with a European overlay has not gone unnoticed: each year more than 2.5 million cruise-ship passengers arrive at Nassau's Prince George Wharf.

 There's a definite hustle and bustle in this capital city that's not found elsewhere in the country, but that doesn't mean you have to follow suit.
 From shark diving and snorkeling to bicycle tours, horseback riding, tennis, and golf, active pursuits abound in New Providence.
 Avid water-sports fans will find a range of possibilities, including paddleboarding, sailing, kayaking, and deep-sea fishing.
 Or simply cruise the clear Bahamian waters for a day trip or an evening ride.